nwinans/CVHSMobileApplication/README.md

 # Centreville High School - Android Application.
 This repository contains the source code for Centreville High School's Android application, Wildcat Cares.

-## iOS Version:
+## Alternative Versions:
-The iOS version of Wildcat Cares is available at https://github.com/nwinans/wildcat-mobile
+The source code of the iOS version of Wildcat Cares is available at https://github.com/nwinans/wildcat-mobile

 ## Additional Libraries Used:
 ###Custom Calendar View: